candrasc/DodgeTheEnemy-rl-game/README.md

 ## Try it out yourself
 1) Clone the repo
-2) Create a conda environment to run the game with: "conda create --name <env> --file requirements.txt"
+2) Create a conda environment to run the game with: "conda create --name <env_name> --file requirements.txt"
 3) Edit the game config to have your desired params such as range of: enemy velocities, num enemies, enemy size (and the same for rewards to collect)
 4) Run "main_rl.py" from the console and you can watch the AI play the game!
 Feel free to try and load different models I have trained and saved with various results in the rl_agent/previously_trained_agents directory
 5) To restart the game in the same environment, double tap "space".
 To restart in a new random environment, double tap "q"